decentralized-identity/veramo-agent-deploy/readme.md

 ## Environment variables

-These are the default environment variables.
+These are the default environment variables use in the production config.

 #### `AGENT_URL`